Israel says it has rescued 4 hostages held in Gaza in the largest recovery since war began

 The fighting took place near the United Nations school that had been hit by an Israeli strike on Thursday.
 At least 32 people, including at least seven children, were killed in that strike, according to Dr. Khalil Doqran, spokesman for the Al-Aqsa Martyrs Hospital in central Gaza.

-On Saturday, the Israeli military said it was responding to "threats" to its forces in the area and one fighter had died from his injuries during the rescue operation.
+On Saturday, the Israeli military said it was responding to "threats" to its forces in the area and one member of an Israeli counterterrorism unit had died from his injuries during the rescue operation.

 Hamas-led militants kidnapped some 240 people on Oct.
 7. With the rescue of these four hostages today, 120 remain in captivity — about a third of whom are believed dead.